Potentash

 Teku stayed still in her hideout until Makadia’s men gave up looking for her.
 This time round, she put off her phone lest someone tried to call her again.
 In this hideout, the only concern on her mind was not Makadia’s men anymore.
 She had lost them, and she was confident they would not find her.
 Her only worry was if someone had seen her because the coming days would soon be horrible if someone had.

 Several days passed.
 The conversations on how Peter died went around.
 Like everybody, she participated in gossiping about how it was all wrong, yet there was nothing they could do.
 The conversations were hopeless.
 Going around also was gossip on how the Makadia boys had chased someone on that fateful night, yet only one body was found.
 When she heard this, Teku felt fear.
-But then another speculation was made that maybe they killed the person they were running after and dumped the body in a place that would be hard to be found.
+But then another speculation was made that maybe they killed the person they were running after and dumped the body in a place that would be hard to find.
 To say that this was a relief to Teku was an understatement.

 The belief that the person being chased by the Makadia boys might have been killed was a game-changer.
 No one would be on her back.
 Had someone seen her, things might be different now with people talking about her.
 But now nobody was talking about her in any way.
 She had not heard any whisper of her name.
 It was, therefore, reasonable for her to relax.